Do you struggle with writing friendly reminder emails?

 We’re still waiting to receive your proof on the social media copy draft.

-We need this by 5 p.m. today, as our campaign starts tomorrow, and we need to have everything lined up for the launch.
+We need this by 5 p.m. today, as our campaign starts tomorrow, and we need everything to be in place for the launch.

 Could you please let me know, as a matter of urgency, that you have received this message and when we can expect to have the edited version?